The small settlement of Laya in northern Bhutan is one of the most remote places on the planet.

 The Layap are an indigenous minority roughly 3000 in number.
 They only inhabit this small part of the country.
 Most of the people still live as semi-nomadic yak herders, spending time between the villages and the high altitude yak herding camps.

 However, these days a lot of the young men are also engaged in illegal trade with Tibet, noticeable beer sold in Laya is “Lhasa beer”.
 Most of the candy and other products here are Chinese.
-Due to this illegal trade, Laya is said to be one of the richest villages in Bhutan.
+Due to this illegal trade, Laya is said to be one of the wealthiest villages in Bhutan.

 It is said that the Layaps have lived here since they were banished from Tibet in the 15th century and that the Layap women have used their distinctive hat, made of darkened bamboo strips woven together with a pointed top, even longer.

-I was told that the only one living hat weaver is alive today and that the younger generation is not interested in learning the craft.
+I was told that the only living hat weaver is alive today and that the younger generation is not interested in learning the craft.